Written By: Rodney Johnson of The Rodney Johnson Report

-For more information about Tesla, their overall business, and their future, watch this video from Rodney Johnson.
+For more information on interest rates and how they are affecting U.S. economy in 2022, watch this video from Rodney Johnson.

 Investment advisory services offered through Mutual Advisors, LLC DBA California Retirement Advisors, a SEC registered investment adviser.
 Securities offered through Mutual Securities, Inc., member FINRA/SIPC.
 Mutual Securities, Inc. and Mutual Advisors, LLC are affiliated companies.
 CA Insurance license #0B09076.
 The information presented is not to be considered advice you can or should act upon for investment, tax or estate planning purposes without consulting with a professional to discuss your own set of unique circumstances.
 This article is designed to provide you with information regarding investing and planning for or during retirement.
 You must seek professional advice separately before acting on any items discussed in this article.
 The views expressed are those of Rodney Johnson and not necessarily reflect the views of Mutual Advisors, LLC or any of its affiliates.
 Rodney Johnson is not affiliated with Mutual Advisors, LLC or California Retirement Advisors.